nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

 We estimated heat-exacerbated mortality risk and number of deaths for 2011 through 2019 using weather and natural cause death data for May-September in NYC.
 The average natural death count was about 18,000 deaths for May through September each year.
 We used statistical models to compare deaths on hot days with those on cooler days.
 We estimated heat-exacerbated deaths using:

-* an indicator for extreme heat event days defined by the National Weather Service’s heat advisory threshold for NYC.
+* An indicator for extreme heat event days defined by the National Weather Service’s heat advisory threshold for NYC.
 Based on the Health Department’s previous analysis of heat-exacerbated mortality, heat advisories are for at least 2 consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher.
-* the range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
+* The range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
 We assessed risk for days ranging from the median maximum daily temperature of 82°F through the highest temperature during the period.

 In addition, to describe the impact of climate change, we examined how the number of hot days during warm months changed over the past five decades.
 We included deaths occurring on the date of exposure to hot weather and over the following 3 days, because previous Health Department studies have shown that heat-related deaths can occur up to 3 days after the initial hot weather.4 Detailed methods used to estimate risks and attributable deaths can be found here.